SeeedDocument/Seeed-WiKi/docs/Grove-LCD_RGB_Backlight.md

 You need to download the library and install to your Arduino IDE.

+Please follow [how to install an arduino library](http://wiki.seeed.cc/How_to_install_Arduino_Library/) procedures to install LCD RGB Backlight library.

 [![enter image description here](https://raw.githubusercontent.com/SeeedDocument/Grove_LCD_RGB_Backlight/master/images/library.png)](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight/archive/master.zip)

 ### STEP2.
 Hardware Installation

-Hardware installation is very easy, because there's an I2C Grove in Seeeduino, so what we need to do is connect it to I2C Grove via a Grove cable.
+Hardware installation is very easy, because there's an I2C Grove in Seeeduino, so what we need to do is to connect it to I2C Grove via a Grove cable.

 !!!Note
-    Please select 5v via the toggle switch on Seeeduino V4.2, otherwise the Grove - LCD RGb Backlight may not function properly.
+    Please select 5v via the toggle switch on Seeeduino V4.2, otherwise the Grove - LCD RGB Backlight may not function properly.

 ![// image 1](https://raw.githubusercontent.com/SeeedDocument/Grove_LCD_RGB_Backlight/master/images/1.png)

 ### STEP3.
 Download Code and Upload

-You can download the demo code in Github, click here, then extract it to anywhere.
+You can download the demo code in Github, click [here](https://github.com/Seeed-Studio/Grove_LCD_RGB_Backlight), then extract it to anywhere.

-If you have some problem with this step, please refer to Getting Start with Seeeduino there is a Hello World example in the library, open it, and upload to Seeeduino V3.0.
+If you have some problem with this step, please refer to [Getting Start with Seeeduino](http://wiki.seeed.cc/) there is a Hello World example in the library, open it, and upload to Seeeduino V4.2.
 Then you can see "Hello world" on the first row, and second row will print the number of second since reset.

 ![// image 1](https://raw.githubusercontent.com/SeeedDocument/Grove_LCD_RGB_Backlight/master/images/2.png)